tst5381/Evidence-System/README.md

-- Evidence System is a proof of concept for Open Game Concepts (OGC).
+- This is a proof of concept for Open Game Concepts (OGC).

 	- The purpose of OGC is to bring the spirit of open-source to game design area.